As a work-at-home parent you need to take many decisions on a daily basis.

 But be aware of the time you spend in Q4, as it should be the minimum.
 I would aim for 1 or 2 hours a day, according to the availability of time and if my day’s work is done.

-If the important tasks for the day are not done for some reason (life happens!), I am willing to let go of the Q4 activities for the day, since I know my priorities.
+If you do not finish the important tasks of the day for some reason (life happens!), I am willing to let go of the Q4 activities for the day, since I know my priorities.

 Journaling has had a huge effect on my work-life balance, as it helps me remember what my priority tasks are, for each day.
 I note down the important tasks for each day in my bullet journal.
 I have always felt that writing down in a journal gives me a push to do the tasks, even if I feel lazy or want to procrastinate.